 All four reactor designs are considered to be "Generation III+", and are designed to operate for 60 years.
 The province, through its Infrastructure Ontario program, will be selecting the preferred vendor.
 This selection process was suspended in June 2009 [Infrastructure Ontario, 2009].
-In June 2012, OPG announced that they had contracted with Candu Inc and Westinghouse to prepare detailed cost estimates for implementing the EC-6 and the AP1000, respectively, at the Darlington site [OPG, 2012].
+In June 2012, OPG announced that they had contracted with Candu Inc. and Westinghouse to prepare detailed cost estimates for implementing the EC-6 and the AP1000, respectively, at the Darlington site [OPG, 2012].
 The Nuclear Power Reactor Site Preparation Licence issued by the CNSC to OPG has a validity of 10 years [CNSC, 2012].
 This timeframe allows a reactor vendor to be chosen prior to commencing the site preparation work.
 However, in October 2013, the procurement process was again suspended [CTV, 2013].

-For the purposes of forecasts in this report only, it is assumed that the project will eventually proceed in some form and the first unit is assumed to be in operation in 2025.
-Any decision to resurrect the project and proceed in the future will be made by the Province of Ontario.
+For the purposes of forecasts in this report only, it is assumed that the project will eventually proceed in some form and the first unit is assumed to be in operation in 2027, with three additional units after that at one year intervals.
+Any actual decision to proceed with the project and its timing will be made by the Province of Ontario.

-The EC-6 uses standard CANDU fuel, with options for advanced fuel types (SEU, MOX, etc).
+The EC-6 uses standard CANDU fuel, with options for advanced fuel types (SEU, MOX, etc.).
 As described below in Section 3.3 (with further details in Appendix C), the other three reactor types operate with enriched uranium fuel.
 The ACR 1000 fuel is similar in size and shape to existing CANDU fuel bundles.
 The AP1000 and EPR fuel assemblies are considerably different from the CANDU fuels in terms of size and mass, but are very similar to conventional pressurized light water reactor fuels used in many other countries around the world.